[Based on the re-revelation I had on 12-11-15]

 TIPS TO GET STARTED:

-*Please stop right now and make a list of everything you can possibly think of to cultivate and grow love for God.
+1. Please stop right now and make a long, exhaustive list of everything you can possibly think of to do that will cultivate and grow your love for God.

-*Put a note next to the things you should do every day, then mark the things you should do once a week, then the things once a month, and maybe some things once a year!
+3. Put a note next to the things you should do every day, then note the things you should do once a week, then the things once a month, and maybe some things once a year!

-*Set reminders and alarms in your calendar to keep you consistently progressing so that the cultivation of love can become a habit that grows and gets easier.
+4. Set reminders and alarms in your calendar to keep you consistently thinking and doing these things so that the cultivation of love can become a habit that grows and gets easier.

 Examples to add to your list: